gazebosim/docs/fortress/troubleshooting.md

 https://github.com/osrf/ogre-2.2-release

 You should be able to use Ogre 1 without any issues however.
-You can check if that's working by running a world which uses Ogre 1 instead of Ogre 2, such as:
+You can check if that's working by running with Ogre 1 instead of Ogre 2, such as:

-    ign gazebo -v 3 lights.sdf
+    ign gazebo -v 3 shapes.sdf --render-engine ogre

 If that loads, you can continue to use Ignition with Ogre 1, just use the `--render-engine ogre` option.